frosteyes/yocto-printing/README.md

 **2. Setup yocto.**

-Source the setup script.
-Optional select a build folder.
-If no build folder is selected a standard folder named *build* is created.
-Select target x86-64 *setup_qemux86-64* or *setup_qemuarm64*:

-    $ cd yocto-printing
-    $ source setup_qemuarm64 build_arm64
+Copy the template to the build folder and source oe-init-build-env

 After you have sourced the setup, please look into the *conf/local.conf* file.
 Specifically the variables **DL_DIR** and **SSTATE_DIR** is relevant to save